threefoldtecharchive/rivine/doc/api/Wallet.md

 ###### Query String Parameters
 ```
-// Number of hastings being sent.
-A hasting is the smallest unit in Rivine.
-There
+// Number of coins being send, expressend in the smallest unit
-// are 10^24 hastings in a coin.
-amount      // hastings
+amount

 // Address that is receiving the coins.
 destination // address